galiacheng/doc4azurewls/WebLogic on AKS/Setup Simple Cluster Manually/README.md

 ## Create storage and set up file share
 We will create external data volume to access and persist data.
 There are several options for data sharing [Storage options for applications in Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/concepts-storage).
-We will use use Azure Files as a Kubernetes volume.
+We will use use Azure Files as a Kubernetes volume, [learn more](https://docs.microsoft.com/en-us/azure/aks/azure-files-volume).
-Create storage account:
+Create storage account first:

 ```
 az storage account create \